heimrichhannot/contao-ldap-bundle/README.md

 ## Features

 - synchronization for users and their groups from an ldap server (works both for frontend members and backend users)
-- synchronize by command and/or on demand (login)
+- synchronize by command and/or on demand (login in frontend and backend -> no custom login module required)

 ## Installation & configuration

 1. Run `composer require heimrichhannot/contao-ldap-bundle`.
 1. Update the database.
+1. **IMPORTANT: Create a backup of your tables `tl_user`, `tl_user_group`, `tl_member` and `tl_member_group` just in
+   case something goes wrong.**
+1. Create your configuration as described in the section "Configuration".
+1. Clear the cache if your system is not in dev environment.

 ## Configuration